Jessica Day (New Girl)

-Jessica Christopher "Jess" Day is a fictional title character in the FOX sitcom New Girl, where she becomes the sole female roommate in an apartment loft in Los Angeles.
+Jessica Christopher Day is a fictional title character in the FOX sitcom New Girl, where she becomes the sole female roommate in an apartment loft in Los Angeles.
 She is portrayed by Zooey Deschanel.

 Conception and development

 Film actress and singer-songwriter Zooey Deschanel was in the process of developing an HBO show when she read the New Girl pilot script and responded to the material.
 The character of Jess was not specifically written for Deschanel, but the producers found it a great match and did not need a lot of fine-tuning.
 With the support from Fox, creator Liz Meriwether wanted to make Jess a unique, interesting and funny female character that would have been the side character on other shows.
 Deschanel became a producer on the show and helped build the character, requesting to not play the classic wife character who would be ignored by the guys she tries to keep out of trouble.
 Meriwether's goal was to write about herself from an honest perspective, with Jess mirroring her at the start and later Deschanel until Jess turned into a "hybrid of me and Zooey, the writers, and the editor".
 Deschanel described Jess as a part of her, especially in regards to "the sort of enthusiasm and optimism" of her youth.
 She does not shy away from playing embarrassing scenes or being unattractive, and Jake Kasdan, one of a number of directors, said that "This show advocates for the attractive dork."
 Although Meriwether had always imagined the show as an ensemble show, Fox would later focus its first marketing push on Deschanel and gave the show the promotional tagline "Simply Adorkable."

 Speaking of the show Zooey Deschanel claimed that her character in New Girl resembles a younger version of herself.
 She said "I think Jess as a person, and the way that her personality is, has some of myself and especially some of my younger self," she suggested. "[She resembles] my 13-year-old self."
 Deschanel added that Jess will explore her lost youth after she is dumped by her long-term boyfriend.
 "I have to find a new support system, so I'm basically living my 20s as I approach my 30s," she explained.